yoctoproject/poky/documentation/ref-manual/structure.rst

 modification time (mtime) changes and hashing of file contents.
 If no changes to the file are detected, then the parsed result stored in the cache is reused.
 If the file has changed, it is reparsed.

-This directory and the :term:`SSTATE_DIR` directory can be shared for multiple builds when using a :ref:`overview-manual/concepts:Hash Equivalence` server with :term:`BB_HASHSERVE`.

 .. _structure-build-tmp-deploy: